singularityware/singularityware.github.io/pages/docs/user-docs/docs-environment-metadata.md

 - **labels.json**: The json file that stores a containers labels described above.
 - **libs**: At runtime the user may request some host-system libraries to be mapped into the container (with the `--nv` option for example).
 If so, this is their destination.
 - **runscript**: The commands in this file will be executed when the container is invoked with the `run` command or called as an executable.
 For legacy purposes there is a symbolic link called `/singularity` that points to this file
 - **Singularity**: This is the Recipe file that was used to generate the container.
-If more than 1 Recipe file was used to generate the conainer additional Singularity files will appear in numeric order in a sub-directory called `bootstrap_history`
+If more than 1 Recipe file was used to generate the container additional Singularity files will appear in numeric order in a sub-directory called `bootstrap_history`
 - **startscript**: The commands in this file will be executed when the container is invoked with the `instance.start` command.

 {% include links.html %}